 The pain can often start off as mild.
 It is commonly seen between the ages of 30 and 60 years old, and has an equal occurrence in both men and women.

-What to do: You should seek medical attention and be assessed if you have any of the above symptoms.
+How to treat: You should seek medical attention and be assessed if you have any of the above symptoms.
 The doctor may prescribe anti-inflammatories, analgesics and anticholinergic medication to help with your symptoms.
 Read more about how kidney stones can be treated.

 9. Inguinal hernia